tools-study/journal/drafts/draft_11.md

 **Chroma.** Chroma, developed by Generate Biomedicines, extends the diffusion framework to generate entire protein complexes with specified properties including size, shape, symmetry, and subunit composition [Ingraham et al., *Nature* 2023; PMID: 37968394].
 Chroma introduces a "programmable" design paradigm in which protein properties are specified through natural language descriptions or mathematical constraints, and the generative model produces backbones satisfying these specifications.

+**RFdiffusion for therapeutic applications: case studies.** The power of RFdiffusion has been demonstrated across several therapeutically relevant design challenges:

+*De novo binders.* RFdiffusion can generate protein binders for virtually any target surface by conditioning the diffusion process on the target structure.
+For influenza hemagglutinin, RFdiffusion generated binders with K_d values of 1–10 pM—comparable to or exceeding monoclonal antibodies—from proteins of only 60–100 amino acids [Watson et al., *Nature* 2023; PMID: 37433327].
+These mini-binders are thermostable (T_m > 80°C), expressible in bacteria, and amenable to formulation as nasal sprays or inhalable powders—properties that conventional antibodies cannot achieve.

+*Symmetric assemblies.* RFdiffusion with symmetry constraints can design novel oligomeric assemblies: rings, cages, and fibers with precisely controlled geometry.
+Designed icosahedral protein cages (60 subunits, ~10 nm diameter) have been developed as vaccine nanoparticle platforms, displaying viral antigens in geometrically defined arrays that mimic viral surface patterns and elicit robust immune responses [Marcandalli et al., *Cell* 2019; PMID: 31150922].

+*Enzyme scaffolding.* By specifying the coordinates of catalytic residues (e.g., a Ser-His-Asp catalytic triad for serine protease activity, or a metal-coordinating site for metalloenzyme function), RFdiffusion generates protein backbones that position the catalytic residues in the correct geometry within a stable scaffold.
+This approach has been used to design novel enzymes for unnatural reactions not found in nature [Yeh et al., *Nature* 2023; PMID: 37532801].

 **Inverse folding: ProteinMPNN.** Once a novel backbone has been generated by RFdiffusion or Chroma, the sequence design step—finding amino acid sequences that fold into the target backbone—is performed by inverse folding models.
 ProteinMPNN, also developed in the Baker laboratory, is a message-passing neural network that designs sequences for arbitrary protein backbones with dramatically higher success rates than Rosetta-based approaches (~70% of ProteinMPNN-designed proteins fold correctly vs. ~15% for Rosetta) [Dauparas et al., *Science* 2022; PMID: 36108036].
 The combination of RFdiffusion + ProteinMPNN constitutes a complete pipeline for de novo protein design: generate a backbone with desired structural properties, then design a sequence that folds into that backbone.

 ---